 -Projects should show the following: enthusiasm, collaboration, passion, innovation.

-Can you Apply page – read this first.
-If you’re still unsure whether to submit an EOI, just email with a quick paragraph on your project.
+- If you’re still unsure whether to apply, email with a quick paragraph on your project

-The Small Environmental Grants Scheme is proudly supported by private donors, the RE Ross Trust, the Albert George and Nancy Caroline Youngman Trust, Biophilia Foundation, Diana and Brian Snape AM, The Williams Fund, Purryburry Trust, Vera Moore Foundation.
+The Small Environmental Grants Scheme is proudly supported by private donors, the Biophilia Foundation, Diana and Brian Snape AM, The Williams Fund, Purryburry Trust, the Vera Moore Foundation, and the Victorian Malleefowl Recovery Group